Borneo: Jul 11—29, 2017

 To see some of these wonders of Borneo we will focus on four areas: the magnificent montane forests of Kinabalu National Park; the tropical lowland forest at Sepilok Reserve; the mangrove and swamp forests along the lower Kinabatangan River; and the incomparable primary rainforests of the Danum Valley.
 Between them they offer the full spectrum of the best of Borneo.
 Add to this great food and accommodations in a very friendly and pleasant multi-ethnic country and you have all of the makings for a great tour.

 Towering over the surrounding landscape, the awe-inspiring granite peak of Kinabalu has long lured travelers and naturalists to explore her lush, cloud-enshrouded forests.
 The highest landmark between New Guinea and the Himalayas, Mt.
 Kinabalu is virtually an island in the sky, and as such supports a number of extremely local endemic birds.
-Here we will search among the huge epiphyte-clad sentinels, lush and thick understory, and flowering Rhododendrons for such specialties as the Crimson-headed Partridge, Whitehead’s Trogon (rare), Golden-naped and Mountain barbets, the sumptuous Whitehead’s Broadbill, Mountain Wren-Babbler, Bare-headed and Chestnut-hooded laughingthrushes, the diminutive Bornean Stubtail, and Whitehead’s Spiderhunter.
+Here we will search among the huge epiphyte-clad sentinels, lush and thick understory, and flowering Rhododendrons for such specialties as the Crimson-headed Partridge, Whitehead’s Trogon (rare), Golden-naped and Mountain barbets, the sumptuous Whitehead’s Broadbill, Mountain Wren-Babbler, Bare-headed and Chestnut-hooded laughingthrushes, the cute Chestnut-crested Yuhina, and Whitehead’s Spiderhunter.

 From the mountain we will travel to the Sepilok Reserve, a wonderful introduction to the lowland forests of Borneo, including access to the canopy on a very sturdy walkway and a maze of forest interior trails.
 Then we transfer to boats for our explorations of the lower reaches of the Kinabatangan River, from the vast complex of mangrove forests at its mouth upriver to the swamp forests along its banks.
-Numerous special creatures are found in this region, from Orangutan and Bornean Pygmy Elephant (if we are lucky) to the comical Proboscis Monkey, endangered Storm’s Stork, a variety of raptors, and many large hornbills.
+Numerous special creatures are found in this region, from Orangutan (Forest Man in local Malay) and Bornean Pygmy Elephant (if we are lucky) to the comical Proboscis Monkey, endangered Storm’s Stork, a variety of raptors, and many good-looking hornbills.

-Good to outstanding accommodations; good to excellent food; moderate pace with easy to moderate terrain; one or two more demanding walks; most birding on foot along roads and trails, also from comfortable boats; hot and humid in the lowlands, cool in the mountains.
+Good to outstanding accommodations; good to excellent food; moderate pace with easy to moderate terrain; two or three more demanding walks; most birding on foot along roads and trails, also from comfortable boats; hot and humid in the lowlands, cool in the mountains.